 - Remove donuts from the hot oil onto a baking rack.
 Let cool for a few minutes before dipping in glaze, toppings and sprinkles.
 Enjoy warm!

 - For the glaze, melt together the ingredients and whisk together.
-If the glaze hardens before or during the process, thin out with a bit of water.
+If the glaze hardens before or during the process warm it up and, thin out with a bit of milk.